Skip to main content

 Project selector in the sudocode web interface

-After selecting your project, you’ll see the issue board - your hub for tracking and managing work:
+After selecting your project, you’ll see the issue board — a visual hub for tracking the specs and issues you created through your agent:

 Issue board showing project tasks